stephanedorotich/TeamN/README.md

 # TeamN

 ## Who we are
-TeamN is a group of dedicated students studying Human-Computer Interaction at the University of Calgary in Fall 2020.
+TeamN is a group of dedicated students studying Human-Computer Interaction (HCI) at the University of Calgary (Fall 2020).
-Our aim is to discover ways of understanding the user experience so we may design more insightfully and effectively.
+Our aim is to become perceptive and insightful designers by studying the user experience and applying our findings to our project's development.
 ### Stephane Dorotich
-I am a student of cpsc at UofC.
-I do things.
-I am interested in incorporating the human experience with other stuff.
+> I study a variety of topics but am currently completing my studies in Computer Science.
+I am interested in the ways we use and abuse technology and would like to design tools that facilitate decision making and consensus building.
+I am an avid musician, rock climber, and gamer, enjoying the mental and physical efforts of those activities.
 ### Kathryn Lepine
-Hello
+> Hello
 ### Andy Ma
-Hey there
+> Hey there
 ### Macks Tam
-Howdy
+> Howdy
 ### Nick Wasilowsky
-Ohayo
+> Ohayo

 ## Project Proposals
 ### Project 1: